plone/plone.portlets/plone/portlets/README.txt

   >>> rootFolder =  rootFolder()
   >>> __uids__[id(rootFolder)] = rootFolder

-We also turn our root folder into a site, so that we can make local registrations on it.
+We then turn our root folder into a site, so that we can make local registrations on it.

   >>> from zope.app.component.interfaces import ISite